NextEra Energy Inc. (NEE) Shares Up Despite Recent Market Volatility

-NextEra Energy Inc. (NYSE: NEE) has experienced a rise in its stock price by 0.32 compared to its previous closing price of 78.34.
-However, the company has seen a gain of 1.85% in its stock price over the last five trading days.
+The stock price of NextEra Energy Inc. (NYSE: NEE) has surged by 0.82 when compared to previous closing price of 78.30, but the company has seen a 0.45% gain in its stock price over the last five trading sessions.
 MarketWatch.com reported on 02/08/23 that Biden claims green-job surge in State of the Union — is his boast justified?

 Is It Worth Investing in NextEra Energy Inc. (NYSE: NEE) Right Now?

-The price-to-earnings ratio for NextEra Energy Inc. (NYSE: NEE) is above average at 37.60x.
-The 36-month beta value for NEE is also noteworthy at 0.47.
-There are mixed opinions on the stock, with 14 analysts rating it as a “buy,” 2 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for NextEra Energy Inc. (NYSE: NEE) is 37.77x, which is above its average ratio.
+Moreover, the 36-month beta value for NEE is 0.47.
+Analysts have varying opinions on the stock, with 14 analysts rating it as a “buy,” 2 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023